argoproj-labs/argocd-operator/docs/usage/keycloak.md

      enabled: true
 ```

-Note: Keycloak application created by this feature is currently not persistant.
+Note: Keycloak application created by this feature is currently not persistent.
 Incase of restarts, Any additional configuration created by the users in ArgoCD Keycloak realm will be deleted.